My design journey began long before I began my own design business.

 During my first year in college as a design student my portfolio was sabotaged and I failed my design classes (someone had slipped a large piece of paper into my portfolio telling the Professor where to go and what to do after he got there).
 Confused with my grades I met with my Professor and discovered what happened.
 He revised my grades to 'C's explaining that 'great designers pay attention to the details'.
 Of course there is truth in that statement but what my humiliated, 19 year old, super sensitive, wild imagination heard was, "you're bad with details therefore, you don't have what it takes to be a great designer." (ten years of learning how to juggle all those 4-H details & directions was squished in ten minutes).
 So naturally, I changed to a business major (insert chuckle emoji here).

 So I returned to college to finish that design degree.
 And guess what?
-I graduated Magna Cum Laude and my design portfolio was featured on the College website.
+In 2002, I graduated Magna Cum Laude and my design portfolio was featured on the College website.
 I learned how both form and function work together to change a house into a home and found truth in Proverbs 24:3 which states, "By wisdom a house is built and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures."
 You see, great design does involve details but it also relies on a process and a discipline and am empathy that combines it all.
 And I also discovered that as our home changed, by the grace of God, so did we.

 That is why I am passionate about what I do!
 My work breathes new life into my client's homes and enhances their lives!
 And at this point in journey, I'm also seeing how those changed lives, change others (to God be the glory).